daniil-berg/asyncio-taskpool/usage/USAGE.md

 As with the simple example, we need "worker" coroutine functions that can do something asynchronously, as well as a main coroutine function that sets up the pool, starts the tasks, and eventually awaits them.

-The following demo code enables full log output first for additional clarity.
+The following demo script enables full log output first for additional clarity.
 It is complete and should work as is.

-### Code

 ```python
 import logging